tubylem/vba-walidacja-podatnikow/README.md

 Import VBA-JSON module from https://github.com/VBA-tools/VBA-JSON

 ### Usage
-Import VBA-JSON and vba-walidacja-podatnikow.bas modules to your Excel file or just use vba-walidacja-podatnikow.xlsm file instead.
+Import VBA-JSON and `walidacja-podatnikow.bas` modules to your Excel file or just use `walidacja-podatnikow.xlsm` file instead.

 When the import of modules is completed you can use `Podmiot*` functions like any other in this Excel file i.e.
 ```